KannaramMeghana24/Heart-Disease-Prediction-Using-Machine-Learning/README.md

 # Heart Disease Prediction Using Machine Learning

-This repository contains a machine learning project for predicting the likelihood of heart disease based on clinical data.
-The project leverages multiple classification algorithms including **KNeighborsClassifier**, **DecisionTreeClassifier**, and **RandomForestClassifier** to compare their performance in predicting heart disease.
+This project utilizes machine learning algorithms to predict the presence of heart disease based on medical parameters.
+It includes preprocessing, model training, evaluation, and comparison across multiple classifiers like **K-Nearest Neighbors**, **Decision Tree**, and **Random Forest**.

 ---